kjestradag/RaPDTool/README.md

 RaPDTool pipeline it is written in Python and Perl and used several C scripts.
 For greater convenience/ease of installing rapdtools, we use the [Apptainer/Singularity](https://apptainer.org/) container platform and build an image with the complete environment (scripts, dependencies and databases) needed to run RapdTool.

 You just need to [download](https://figshare.com/ndownloader/files/37939014) the Singularity image **rapdtool** and have installed "Apptainer/Singularity".
-If you don't have it installed, you can install it with:
+If you don't have it installed, you can install it:

 **with Conda**
 >  $ conda install -c conda-forge singularity